Eglinton (WA)

 Eglinton demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

 The area's university qualification rate is 17.2%, significantly lower than the Australian average of 30.4%.
-This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 13.6%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.6%).
-Vocational credentials are prevalent, with 48.0% of residents aged 15+ holding them - advanced diplomas comprise 14.6% and certificates make up 33.4%.
+Bachelor degrees are the most common at 13.6%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.6%).
+Vocational credentials are held by 48.0% of residents aged 15+, with advanced diplomas at 14.6% and certificates at 33.4%.
+Educational participation is high, with 32.9% currently enrolled in formal education: 13.6% in primary, 7.0% in secondary, and 4.1% in tertiary education.

-Educational participation is high, with 32.9% of residents currently enrolled in formal education.
+Educational participation is notably high, with 32.9% of residents currently enrolled in formal education.
 This includes 13.6% in primary education, 7.0% in secondary education, and 4.1% pursuing tertiary education.

 Frequently Asked Questions - Education